The Maslov index in symplectic Banach spaces

-\noi (i) As in the preceding statements, we let $X$, $Y$ be two Banach spaces and $\Omega\colon X\times Y\to \C$ a bounded non-degenerate sesquilinear map.
-We set $Z:=X\times Y$ and let $\w$ be defined by (\ref{e:Omega-omega}). (ii) Our data are now four Banach spaces with continuous inclusions
+\noi (1) As in the preceding statements, we let $X$, $Y$ be two Banach spaces and $\Omega\colon X\times Y\to \C$ a bounded non-degenerate sesquilinear map.
+We set $Z:=X\times Y$ and let $\w$ be defined by (\ref{e:Omega-omega}).
+(2) Our data are now four Banach spaces with continuous inclusions

 where the Banach space structure is given on $D_{\mmax}$ and $D_m$ by the graph inner product of a fixed closed symmetric operator $A_m\in\Cc(X,Y)$ with $\dom(A_m)=D_m$.
-Assume that $(D_m)^{\Omega,r}=\{0\}$. (iii) We assume that the $(A_M)^{\w}=A_m$, where \symindex{Am@$A_M$ intermediate extension} \subindex{Extension!fixed intermediate domain}$A_M:=A_m^{\w}|_{D_M}$. (iv) Finally, we assume that there exists a \subindex{Extension!self-adjoint Fredholm}self-adjoint Fredholm extension \symindex{AD@$A_D$ extension (realization) of operator $A$ with domain $D$}\subindex{Extension!self-adjoint Fredholm}$A_D$ of $A_m$ of index $0$ with domain $D_m\< D \< D_M$\,. \end{asss}
+Assume that $(D_m)^{\Omega,r}=\{0\}$.
+(3) We assume that the $(A_M)^{\w}=A_m$, where \symindex{Am@$A_M$ intermediate extension} \subindex{Extension!fixed intermediate domain}$A_M:=A_m^{\w}|_{D_M}$.
+(4) Finally, we assume that there exists a \subindex{Extension!self-adjoint Fredholm}self-adjoint Fredholm extension \symindex{AD@$A_D$ extension (realization) of operator $A$ with domain $D$}\subindex{Extension!self-adjoint Fredholm}$A_D$ of $A_m$ of index $0$ with domain $D_m\< D \< D_M$\,. \end{ass}